Listen to this Page:

 Do you want to file the Petition for Divorce?
 You may write in the petition that you would wish to have parentage disestablishment in your final divorce order.
 The process may become pretty complicated; therefore, it’s best to work with a lawyer with experience in these matters.

 Do you want to respond to divorce?
-If you would like the disestablishment of parentage added in your final divorce order, you need to allege this from the beginning of the case.
-Before you file anything, it’s best to work with an attorney.
+If you would like the disestablishment of parentage added to your final divorce order, you need to allege this from the beginning of the case.
+Before you file anything, it’s best to work with a child custody attorney from Colburn Hintze Maletta.

 Filing this petition require you to prove that your partner shouldn’t be the child’s legal parent due to: